***Note: Looking for information on how natural disasters like wildfires can affect engine stall? Jump ahead.***

 What Happens When Your Car Stalls?

-If your engine stalls out, use these tips so that you don’t feel scared or stuck.
-With your newfound knowledge, you’ll be able to diagnose the problem whether you have an automatic or manual transmission or find someone who fixes cars for a living who can help.
+If your engine stalls out, use this information so you know what’s happening, and how to handle it.
+With your newfound knowledge, you’ll be able to diagnose the problem whether you have an automatic or manual transmission, and explain to your mechanic what’s going on.

 Can natural disasters make my car stall?